 What is a VPN?

-Traditionally the technology has been used by businesses as a way of keeping company documents safe while employees work on them from various locations.
-In recent years, it’s also found favour with those concerned about privacy in general, and because VPNs can change your location (making it look like you’re in another country), more and more people use it to get around region-locked services - primarily streaming video.
+Traditionally the technology has been used by businesses as a way of keeping company documents safe while employees work on them from remote locations.
+In recent years, it’s also found favour with those concerned about privacy in general and because VPNs can change your location (making it look like you’re in another country), more and more people use it to get around region-locked services - primarily streaming video.

 Is it legal to use a VPN?

 In the majority of countries around the world, VPNs are perfectly acceptable.
 This changes when the regime in charge has a more totalitarian outlook.